Treatment can help resolve depression symptoms, but like many conditions, treatment doesn’t necessarily mean “cure.” Depression symptoms can relapse.

 These relapses are common: One study found that

-Loss of your interests: This is often one of the earliest signs of depression, and shows up in a lack or total loss in previous interests or hobbies.
+- Loss of your interests: This is often one of the earliest signs of depression and shows up in a lack or total loss of previous interests or hobbies.

-Loss of attraction to your partner: While this can be the outcome of any number of causes, sometimes depression leads to a fizzling relationship.
+- Loss of attraction to your partner: While this can result from various causes, sometimes depression leads to a fizzling relationship.
 This is especially true if you’re otherwise happy in the relationship and you lose interest in sex.

-Difficulty concentrating: Brain fog, or difficulty concentrating, is a common symptom of depression.
-Many people find themselves struggling to think through the haze caused by the depression.
+- Difficulty concentrating: Brain fog, or difficulty concentrating, is a common symptom of depression.
+Many people have trouble thinking through the haze caused by depression.
 This could mean having difficulty making decisions or a slowed-down thought process.

-Feeling down, teary, or hopeless for an extended period of time: Everyone has bad days from time to time.
-Having these feelings in reaction to external events or causes is normal.
-If you experience these feelings without any obvious cause or it lasts for more than two weeks, however, it could be a sign that depression is coming back.
+- Feeling down, teary, or hopeless for an extended period of time: Everyone has bad days from time to time.
+Having these feelings in reaction to external events or causes is natural.
+But if you experience these feelings without any obvious cause or it lasts for more than 2 weeks, it could be a sign that depression is returning.

-Weight changes: Depression can result in a lack of interest in food, causing weight loss in some.
-In others, it can cause a lack of interest in healthy living and exercise, which can lead to weight gain.
+- Weight changes: Depression can result in a lack of interest in food, causing weight loss in some.
+In others, it can cause a lack of interest in healthy living and exercise, leading to weight gain.
 If you’re suddenly gaining or losing weight, consider the causes behind it.
-Significant weight changes should be checked by your doctor to look for both physical and emotional causes.
+If you experience significant weight changes, your doctor will look for both physical and emotional causes.

-Fatigue: One of the tell-tale signs most people experience with depression is fatigue, so it’s a symptom to watch for.
-You may feel so exhausted that even getting on with your normal routine feels difficult or impossible.
+- Fatigue: One of the telltale signs most people experience with depression is fatigue, so it’s a symptom to watch for.
+You may feel so exhausted that even getting on with your everyday routine feels difficult or impossible.

 Depression relapses can happen at any time, even if you’re already receiving treatment or are on medication for depression.
 It’s like any other condition — if you have it once, you may be predisposed to it and are more likely to experience it again.